open-telemetry/opentelemetry-go/website_docs/getting-started.md

 }
 ```

-Similar to the `Run` method instrumentation, this adds a span to the method to track the computation done there.
+Similar to the `Run` method instrumentation, this adds a span to the method to track the computation performed.
 However, it also adds an attribute to annotate the span.
 This annotation is something you can add when you think a user of your application will want to see the state or details about the run environment when looking at telemetry.

 Finally, instrument the `Write` method.